Gabon: Economy

+As of 2023, Gabon produced about 200,000 barrels a day (bpd) of crude oil.
+Gabon’s economy remains heavily dependent on oil and other natural resources, leaving it exposed to global market shifts and climate-related risks.

 "Overspending" on the Trans-Gabon Railway, the CFA franc devaluation of 1994, and periods of lower oil prices caused debt problems.

-Successive International Monetary Fund (IMF) missions have criticized the Gabon government for overspending on off-budget items (in good years and bad), over-borrowing from the central bank, and slipping on the schedule for privatization and administrative reform.
-In September 2005 Gabon successfully concluded a 15-month Stand-By Arrangement with IMF.
-A 3-year Stand-By Arrangement with IMF was approved in May 2007.
-Because of the financial crisis and social developments surrounding the death of President Omar Bongo and the elections, Gabon was unable to meet its economic goals under the Stand-By Arrangement in 2009.
+Successive International Monetary Fund (IMF) missions have criticized the Gabonaise government for overspending on off-budget items (in good years and bad), over-borrowing from the central bank, and slipping on the schedule for privatization and administrative reform.
+In September 2005, Gabon successfully concluded a 15-month Stand-By Arrangement with the IMF.
+A three-year Stand-By Arrangement with the IMF was approved in May 2007.
+Due to the 2008 financial crisis and social developments surrounding the death of President Omar Bongo and the elections, Gabon was unable to meet its economic goals under the Stand-By Arrangement in 2009.

 Gabon's oil revenues have given it a per capita GDP of $8,600.
 A "skewed income distribution" and "poor social indicators" are "evident".
 The richest 20% of the population earn over 90% of the income while about a third of the Gabonese population lives in poverty.

 The economy is dependent on extraction.
 Before the discovery of oil, logging was the "pillar" of the Gabonese economy.
 Then, logging and manganese mining are the "next-most-important" income generators.
 Some explorations suggest the presence of the world's largest unexploited iron ore deposit.
-For some who live in rural areas without access to employment opportunity in extractive industries, remittances from family members in urban areas or subsistence activities provide income.
+For some who live in rural areas without access to employment opportunities in extractive industries, remittances from family members in urban areas or subsistence activities provide income.

 Foreign and local observers have lamented the lack of diversity in the Gabonese economy.
 Factors that have "limited the development of new industries" were listed as follows: